 Children are given mathematics homework twice a week.
-The first being a set times tables to learn in preparation for timestable badge testing, the second homework is set through Mathletics, which is an online platform for the children to practice the skills they have learnt at school.
+Online homework consists of doing specific topic related work on Mathletics as well as using TTRockstars to develop our pupils' multiplication facts knowledge.
+Furthermore, homework is given to each child to develop their number sense, fluency and problem-solving skills.
 The amount of homework set is about 20 minutes in both keg stages.
-All homework is written work, which needs marking and we encourage teachers to set work, which makes use of the home context.
+All homework is written work, which needs marking and we encourage teachers to set work which makes use of the home context.